sulyak/sulyak/README.md

 ### Hi there 👋

+Currently learning Rust, Linux Kernel Development and Reverse Engeneering.
+I like C, C++, python and Rust.

+I like vim 😳

 <!--
 **sulyak/sulyak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.